Ahmed Amin: Early life

+Born in Kuwait to an Egyptian middle-class working family and raised in Cairo, Amin practiced acting as an amateur from an early age.

 Career

+Amin began his office career in the field of children literature.
+He was an editor-in-chief for Bassem, a Saudi kids' magazine, and later, he wrote cartoons, such as Bassant wa Diasty, Qubtan Azzouz, and more, for major Egyptian media-channels.
+However, after ten years of office work, he decided that he wanted to be an actor.

-Amin's first gig was "30 Sanya".
-The low-production content was filmed by himself inside his house and posted on his facebook and YouTube accounts.
-It was the kick-start to his second move, hosting "Al Plateau" TV show; which was one of the popular local Comedy shows, and currently has 131,330,187 views.
-In Ramadan 2017, Amin made his first appearance as an actor as "Semsem" in "Al Wassiya".
-The character had a good impact that a crowd-sourced gallery was arranged around Semsesm's style and props.
-2019 comes Amin's digital show "Al Familia" discussing family issues like technology effect on family bonds, 2019 also witnessed the launching of his TV show "Amin and partners" with first season consisted of 14 theatrical live shows that were presented on TV too, Season 2 comes in 2020 as a sketch-based TV show.
+Amin's first acting project was "30 Sanya," which he filmed himself inside his home and posted to his Facebook and YouTube accounts.
+This became very popular, and kick-started his second role, hosting the popular local comedy TV show Al Plateau.
+During Ramadan 2017, Amin made his first appearance as an actor as Semsem in "Al Wassiya".
+The character had such a good impact that a crowd-sourced gallery was arranged around Semsem's style and props.
+In 2019, Amin's digital show "Al Familia" was released, which discussed family issues like technology effect on family bonds.

+2019 also witnessed the launching of his TV show "Amin and Partners," a sketch-based TV show whose first season consisted of 14 theatrical live shows.
+Season 2 followed in 2020.

-Amin played the lead role of Netflix’s first-ever Egyptian original "Paranormal" directed by Amr Salama as an adaptation of late Egyptian author Ahmed Khaled Tawfiq’s popular horror\thriller book series,Ma Waraa Al Tabiaa" Paranormal", which sold over 15 million copies worldwide from Egyptian pocket novels,making it one of the most commercially successful literary works to ever come out of the Middle East and North Africa.
+Amin played the lead role of Netflix’s first-ever Egyptian original series, Paranormal, an adaptation of Ahmed Khaled Tawfiq’s popular horror/thriller book series Ma Waraa Al Tabiaa, directed by Amr Salama.

-Upcoming work

 Social responsibility

-Amin made several appearances in campaigns that support charity organizations, including Baheya Foundation for Early Detection and Treatment of Breast cancer.
+Amin made several appearances in campaigns that support charity organizations, including Baheya Foundation for Early Detection and Treatment of Breast Cancer.

-He is the face of many campaigns by the Egyptian ministry of health in cooperation with the World Health Organization and UNICEF under the main campaign of "100 million healthy lives".
+He was the face of campaigns by the Egyptian Ministry of Health in cooperation with the World Health Organization and UNICEF as part of the "100 Million Healthy Lives" initiative.

-Amin shows a deep interest in the cause of Education, as he organized a tour in different universities to talk with new generations.
+Amin also organized a tour through different universities to talk with new generations.